gonzaarcr/touchpad-window-switcher-gnome-ext/README.md

 ```

 3. Run the service with `python3 main.py`

+Optional: of you want the show desktop to work set up the Super+D keybinding with `gsettings set org.gnome.desktop.wm.keybindings show-desktop '<Super>d'`.

 Make sure the extension runs after the service, try disabling and enabling it on the extensions app if necesary.